LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/statements.md

 <img style="width:450px" src="img/ConvoBuilder/statements_richLink.png" alt="">

 Apple rich links let consumers directly preview an inline image or video.
 If you were to use a plain URL for an inline image or video sent through Apple Messages for Business, the consumer would have to tap the “Tap to Load” message to load the content.
 But with an Apple rich link, the content is displayed directly.
-(The interaction has been developed per Apple's Rich Link specifications, which you can find [here](https://developer.apple.com/documentation/businesschatapi/messages_sent/sending_rich_link_messages).)
+(The interaction has been developed per [Apple's Rich Link specifications](https://developer.apple.com/documentation/businesschatapi/messages_sent/sending_rich_link_messages).)

 <img style="width:500px" src="img/ConvoBuilder/statements_richLink2.png" alt="">